 A vanguard exome sequencing project on the first 50,000 participants was performed by Regeneron and GlaxoSmithKline.
-A further consortium (comprising Regeneron, AbbVie, Alnylam Pharmaceuticals, AstraZeneca, Biogen, Pfizer, Takeda and Bristol-Myers Squibb) are undertaking exome sequencing on the remaining 450,000 participants, with exome data on 300,000 participants already available in showcase.
+A further consortium (comprising Regeneron, AbbVie, Alnylam Pharmaceuticals, AstraZeneca, Biogen, Pfizer, Takeda and Bristol-Myers Squibb) have completed the exome sequencing project and data is available to researchers for 470,000 participants.

 Whole genome sequencing

 Whole genome sequencing measures the entire genome and will provide information that will complement and enhance the existing genotyping and exome data.
-It is the biggest endeavour of its kind ever undertaken, and will transform the way in which scientists study the genetics determinants of a wide range of health outcomes.
+It is the biggest whole genome dataset available in the world and will transform the way in which scientists study the genetics determinants of a wide range of health outcomes.

 The Medical Research Council have provided funding to UK Biobank for a pilot project (the Vanguard) to perform whole-genome sequencing on 50,000 participants, which is being undertaken by the Wellcome Sanger Institute, Cambridge.

-A consortium of government, industry and charity have come together to fund whole genome sequencing of the remaining 450,000 participants.
+A consortium of government, industry and charity came together to fund whole genome sequencing of the remaining 450,000 participants.
 This project is funded by: